Author and Storyteller Nina M. Kelly to be Featured on CUTV News Radio

 “When we persevere with our dreams in spite of our situation we can achieve extraordinary things,” says Nina.

-Whatever she endeavors, Nina Kelly’s telling, poignant, though provoking work she empowers women and her mission has been persistently unrelenting.
+Whatever she endeavors, Nina’s telling, poignant, though provoking work empowers women and her mission has been persistently unrelenting.
 Nina believes compassion is pivotal to understanding the beauty of being alive.

-Most recently Nina completed a series of speaking engagements on a success Live Speaking Tour spoke addressing entrepreneurial students at High Point University, spoke live on Broadway, and on the Hollywood stage at The Thought Leadership Summit.
-Her message stating how “everyone has their own perspective on what compromises success.”
+Most recently Nina completed a series of speaking engagements on a success Live Speaking Tour addressing entrepreneurial students at High Point University, spoke live on Broadway and on the Hollywood stage at The Thought Leadership Summit.
+Her message stating clearly “that everyone has their own perspective on what compromises success.”

 “My speaking lends itself to those powerful elements that endearingly create more achievements in life,” says Nina.
 “It’s graciously defined as what are the goals you set for yourself as an individual, your code of ethics, and part of being successful is sharing your unique gifts with others.”

-Nina Kelly illustrates what it means to live faithfully to who she is and deeply committed to improving the world, the lives of others, humans and animals.
-A testament to her spirit are example are Nina’s son and daughter who are also great humanitarians.
+Nina Kelly illustrates what it means to live faithfully to who she is and to be deeply committed to improving the world, the lives of others, humans and animals.
+A testament to her spirit and shining example are Nina’s son and daughter who are also phenomenal humanitarians.

 “I sincerely believe whatever you are fervent about is destined to make you shine,” says Nina.
 “Do what you’re passionate about, express what lights up your spirit and awakens your soul.”

-Although millennials are eager to be successful by making as much money as possible it can be empty without meaning.
+Although millennials are eager to be successful by making as much money as possible it can be empty without substance and meaning.

-“Perfection is not attainable in a sense but to be perfectly imperfect truly is a blessing,” says Nina.
-“We are all human and that’s how we learn through our hiccups.”
+“Perfection is not attainable in any sense of who we are, but to be perfectly imperfect truly is a blessing,” says Nina.
+“We are all human and that’s how we learn through our own hiccups.”

-Nina reminds us to be mindful that for all people our cultures are intermingled and how critical it is to know our ancestry.
+Nina reminds us to be mindful that our cultures are intermingled and how critical it is to know our ancestry.

-“America is a phenomenal place some of that cohesiveness has been torn apart,” says Nina.
-“Acknowledging our ancestry gives you some sense of place and identity.”
+“America is a phenomenal place but some of that cohesiveness has woefully been torn apart,” says Nina.
+“Acknowledging our ancestry gives you us a warm sense of place and identity.”

-“My greatest hope is if we could just be kinder, more respectful, and more accepting,” says Nina.
+Nina’s greatest hope is if we could just be kinder, more respectful, and more accepting of one another.

 “One ethnic culture is different from the other but that’s the beauty of it.
-We don’t have to fight one another rather promote acceptance.”
+We don’t have to fight one another, instead why don’t we just promote acceptance?”

 CUTV News Radio will feature Nina M. Kelly in a series of interviews on Tuesday November 13th at 1 p.m.
-EST with Jim Masters, Wednesday November 20th at 12 p.m. with Doug Llewelyn, Tuesday December 3rd at 1 p.m.
+EST with Jim Masters, Wednesday November 20th at 12 noon with Doug Llewelyn, Tuesday December 3rd at 1 p.m.
 EST with Jim Masters, and Tuesday Dec 10th 1 p.m.
-EST with Doug Llewellyn, Tuesday December 17th at 1 p.m. with Jim Masters.
+EST with Doug Llewellyn, Tuesday December 17th at 1 p.m. with Jim Masters

 Listen to the show on BlogTalkRadio